Institutional Grammar 2.0 Codebook: Conclusion

-It is important to note that the guidelines provided in this codebook are of general nature and emphasize the operational use of IG 2.0.
-Doing so, they may not capture specifics potentially relevant for a given project, and only provide brief introduction into underlying theoretical concepts, the discussion and motivation of which is left to forthcoming companion literature.
-In addition to the specific coding guidelines, the codebook is a valuable resource to inform the development of project-specific guidelines that consider application context (e.g., domain, language, types of documents, legal traditions, etc.) and analytical objectives (i.e., evaluation of encoded statements) more explicitly.
-The reader's guide in \cref{subsec:ReadersGuide} highlights relevant sections.
-Note that the instructions provided here are intentionally tool-agnostic, and open to adaptation to arbitrary encoding means (e.g., spreadsheets, text annotation tools, etc.).
+However, the codebook aims to support the development of supplementary project-specific guidelines that consider application context (e.g., domain, language, types of documents, legal traditions, etc.) and analytical objectives (i.e., evaluation of encoded statements) more explicitly, aspects that a general codebook cannot consider.
+As indicated above, the reader's guide in \cref{subsec:ReadersGuide} intends to highlight relevant sections.
+It is furthermore important to note that the coding instructions provided here are intentionally tool-agnostic, and open to adaptation to arbitrary encoding means (e.g., spreadsheets, text annotation tools, etc.), which themselves may be augmented with specific guidance.

-For supplementary information, both including a theoretical treatment of the underlying concepts and principles, as well as resources that support operational coding (e.g., videos, tool-specific guidance, software), please refer to \url{https://institutionalgrammar.org/resources/}.
-Given the ongoing evaluation, development efforts and forthcoming literature, the website is updated as soon as new material becomes available.
+For a complete overview of relevant resources, including a theoretical treatment of the underlying concepts and principles, as well as resources that support operational coding (e.g., cheat sheet, tool-specific guidance, software), please refer to \url{https://newinstitutionalgrammar.org/resources}.
+Given the ongoing development and application efforts, the website is updated whenever relevant new material becomes available.

 Please further note that these guidelines will be continuously refined based on theoretical developments, feedback from users as well as ongoing empirical validation efforts.
 To retrace subsequent changes, please note the specific version and version history of these guidelines outlined at the beginning of this document.
 Irrespective of refinements, all revisions of the codebook will be retained for future reference.